An alphabetical list of services and council business.

-Te Huia Reserve is a better suited park for a neighbourhood playground.
-Being smaller in size the park offers a nice setting for a smaller playground for the local community to enjoy.
+Te Huia Reserve Neighbourhood Playground will feature a play net, swings, slide and spinners.
+Being smaller in size to Hare Puke Park, the park offers a nice setting for a smaller playground for the local community to enjoy.

 Te Huia Reserve Neighbourhood Playground construction will begin in March and be complete in May.